The uniform industry is a massive part of the apparel industry, which is one of the top 10 pollutants in the world.

 We tried to find the best waist ties but no one seems to carry organic.
 We found a formaldehyde-free conventional cotton from a small mill in Pennsylvania, that has been in business since the 1940's.
 We found that the 1" ties don't tangle in the wash, so we're in the process of using this tie for all of our aprons.

 We currently use powder-coated, copper-colored metal adjusters and sliders because they stand out beautifully.
 Over time, powder coating does fade, so we are continually searching for a permanent and sustainable solution for the colored adjusters and sliders.
 UPDATE: We are currently developing Oeko-Tex certified metal adjusters and sliders with our partner in Hong Kong.
-This means that they meet they pass the rigorous tests of being free from harmful substances.
+This means that they pass the rigorous tests of being free from harmful substances.